Citta dei Nicliani

 Citta dei Nicliani welcomes children of all ages, however there are no specific childcare facilities.

 Dining at Citta dei Nicliani is an authentic experience, with the father of the family cooking each meal.
 Guests will have the opportunity to taste traditional homemade Greek dishes, using fresh produce and ingredients available in the Mani region.
 You will typically be asked to order dinner after breakfast, so the family have time to source the correct amount of fresh ingredients, ensuring very little waste is produced.
-If seafood is on the menu you may also have the chance to join the trip to the harbor to buy the freshest fish and lobsters from the local fisherman.
+If seafood is on the menu you may also have the chance to join the trip to the harbour to buy the freshest fish and lobsters from the local fisherman.

 The Peloponnese is a fascinating region to explore, home to ancient sites such as Mystras and Messene, all easily reached in a day trip from Citta dei Nicliani.
 Stone towers and Byzantine churches scatter the landscape of the Mani Peninsula and this area is great for hiking along paths and through canyons.
 The coastline is full of beautiful beaches and hidden coves, and the Diros Caves are only 20 minutes away, once home to man during the Neolithic period.